 Before going into any temple you’ll have to take off your shoes, and remember that if you want to sit down you should never point your feet in the direction of the Buddha, nor turn your back on it.

 To the west of the old city is the Chinese quarter.
 The Chinatown in Bangkok is one of the ugliest (and in some corners, dangerous) that I’ve ever seen.
 Other than the main road and a few Chinese temples (like Wat Traimit), there isn’t much to see.
-As an area it’s very dirty and not well connected with the rest of the city.
+As an area, it’s very dirty and not well connected with the rest of the city.

 Attached to Chinatown there’s the Indian neighborhood (Little India), though even in this case it’s nothing special.
-You’ll see a few stalls selling pashminas in Indian style or spices of various types.
+You’ll see a few stalls selling pashminas in an Indian style or spices of various types.

 The new center of Bangkok is Siam.
 It’s a neighborhood where the old and new blend perfectly together.

-Siam is especially known among tourists for its enormous shopping malls offering everything: banks, restaurants, clothing and food stores, cinemas, aquariums, museums and even cosmetic clinics.
+Siam is especially known among tourists for its enormous shopping malls offering everything: banks, restaurants, clothing and food stores, cinemas, aquariums, museums, and even cosmetic clinics.

-The three most famous shopping malls are the Siam Paragon (which also includes the Siam Center), MBK and Central World.
+The three most famous shopping malls are the Siam Paragon (which also includes the Siam Center), MBK, and Central World.
 Right near this last one (and 2 kilometers from Victory Monument), is another market, much less upscale but just as popular among tourists and locals: the Pratunam Market.

 The Pratunam market is a typical Thai market where you’ll find merchandise of various types like souvenirs, bags, suits, and much more at low prices.
-The quality of the merchandise for sale is definitely not the same as found in the malls like Siam or Central World, but looks more like the articles for sale at MBK.
+The quality of the merchandise for sale is definitely not the same as found in the malls like Siam or Central World but looks more like the articles for sale at MBK.
 There’s often clothing, bags, or scarves sold in large quantities, suitable for those who have clothing shops.

 If you’re not all that into shopping malls, in the same area you can visit the House of Jim Thompson, a wooden house in pure Thai style.

-Built in 1958, on a piece of land directly facing the canal, this house-museum belonged to an American silk merchant Jim Thompson.
+Built in 1958, on a piece of land directly facing the canal, this house museum belonged to an American silk merchant Jim Thompson.